-Typically, cattlemen and sheep-herders in the Old West didn’t get along and this was no exception in the Pleasant Valley of Arizona during the 1880s.
+Typically, cattlemen and sheep-herders in the Old West didn’t get along, and this was no exception in the Pleasant Valley of Arizona during the 1880s.
 The Pleasant Valley War, also called the Tonto Range War, first began as early as 1882 between the cattle-herding Grahams and the sheep-herding Tewksburys.

 Though the feud would last for almost a decade, it was most heated between 1886 and 1887.
 The conflict between the two factions began over property lines and water and grazing rights.
 Adding fuel to the fire was the long-standing cowboy disdain for sheep-herders.
 Even without legitimate conflicts, there would, no doubt, have been a personal dislike of the Tewksburys on the part of the Grahams.
-The Grahams also contended that the sheep grazed the open range clean, leaving nothing left for the cattle.
+The Grahams also contended that the sheep grazed the open range clean, leaving nothing for the cattle.

-In addition to the Grahams, there were numerous other settlers in the area who were upset at the appearance of sheep on the open range that had been previously utilized exclusively by cattle.
+In addition to the Grahams, numerous other settlers in the area were upset at the appearance of sheep on the open range that had been previously utilized exclusively by cattle.
 Those who had not taken part in the Tewksbury-Graham quarrel before began to unite in defending their range against the sheep.
 Almost every man in the valley was eventually drawn into the conflict.

-When Owens went to the Blevins family home on September 4, 1887, the family was in the midst of Sunday dinner and Andy refused to come out.
-Within moments, Andy’s half brother, John, opened the door and took a shot at the sheriff, who quickly drew his six-guns, sending bullets into both John and Andy.
+When Owens went to the Blevins family home on September 4, 1887, the family was in the midst of Sunday dinner, and Andy refused to come out.
+Within moments, Andy’s half-brother, John, opened the door and took a shot at the sheriff, who quickly drew his six-guns, sending bullets into both John and Andy.

 As the three men approached Perkins Store, Mulveron demanded their surrender, but instead, a shoot-out ensued.
-When the dust cleared John Graham and Charles Blevins lay dead.
+When the dust cleared, John Graham and Charles Blevins lay dead.
 Tom Graham was able to escape.

 Over the next few years, several lynchings and unsolved murders of members of both factions took place, often committed by masked men.

 Edwin Tewksbury was the last of the men involved in the Pleasant Valley War.
-He died in Globe, Arizona in April 1904.
+He died in Globe, Arizona, in April 1904.

-Today, some of the graves of many of the murdered men can still be seen in the Young, Arizona cemetery and the Perkins Store still stands as a museum.
+Today, some of the graves of many of the murdered men can still be seen in the Young, Arizona cemetery, and the Perkins Store still stands as a museum.

 Forgotten Gunfighters: The Pleasant Valley War, Produced by Michael Blast, 1999.
 Documentary run time 49 min.